-Our focus areas - improving support for children and young people
+Our focus areas - keeping children and young people safe from violence

 We're here to prevent children and young people becoming involved in violence.
 To help us make the biggest difference over the ten years of our endowment, we've selected a set of focus areas where we'll concentrate our funding and learning.